shieldgenerator7/DnD-Stories/Yigrisid/A Cat in Yggrassid Plain.md

 “*Now* can I let my spells loose?”
 Marisa jumped up and down on her broom, itching for action.

 “Wait,” Aurora held onto the edge of the broom.
-“Zane is in a dangerous position, we don’t want to give away his position.”
+“Zane is in a dangerous situation, we don’t want to give away our position.”

 They watched from their vantage point as Zane met with the bandit.